Sayrarh/Ethernaut-Challenge-exploting-with-foundry/README.md

 # Ethernaut-Challenge-with-Foundry
-Exploiting all ethernaut challenges with foundry
+Exploiting all ethernaut challenges with foundry, All exploits are in the test folder.

 ### Challenge 1: Fallback
 Claim ownership of the contract and reduce its balance to 0.